Cong accuses HP govt of allocating funds to only two constituencies | Law-Order

 Thakur said he recently inaugurated and laid foundation stones for various projects worth Rs 162 crore in Jawali assembly segment.
 The same is being done in other constituencies as well, he added.

-Agnihotri accused the chief minister and Jal Shakti minister of taking care of only their two assembly segments Seraj and Dharampur, respectively while allocating funds under various schemes for development.
+Agnihotri accused the chief minister and Jal Shakti minister of taking care of only their two assembly segments of Seraj and Dharampur, respectively, while allocating funds under various schemes for development.

-Congress legislator Asha Kumari said 'Hum Do, Hamare Do' are active at Centre (PM Narendra Modi and Amit Shah) as well as in Himachal Pradesh (CM Jai Ram Thakur and Jal Shakti Minister Mahender Singh).
+Without elaborating, Congress legislator Asha Kumari said the 'Hum Do, Hamare Do' principle is active both at the Centre and in the state.

 Replying to the cut motion, Jal Shakti Minister Singh said Haroli (Mukesh Agnihotri's constituency) can not be compared with Seraj (chief minister's constituency) while allocating funds as the former is very small as compared to the latter having a huge geographical area.